 A Coveo Cloud organization comes with several built-in member groups.
-Members of these groups are granted a set of privileges that allows them to access the tools required to accomplish their duties in the Coveo Cloud administration console (see Privileges).
+Members of these groups are granted a set of privileges that allows them to access the tools required to accomplish their duties in the Coveo Cloud Administration Console (see Privileges).

 The ownership and responsibilities held by each role are unique to each business.
-Before adding members to a built-in group, you should revise the default privilege set of a built-in group to ensure that is in accordance with your business’ hierarchy of responsibilities is respected before assigning members to built-in groups.
+Before adding members to a built-in group, you should revise the default privilege set of a built-in group to ensure that’s in accordance with your business’ hierarchy of responsibilities is respected before assigning members to built-in groups.

 The Coveo Cloud built-in groups have been created with specific duties in mind.
 The following is an overview of these original tasks but, as mentioned previously, you can edit the privilege set of a group at any moment.

 Members of the Administrators group have the highest access level for all privileges and can create resources in all domains.
 You should therefore only allow a few select users in the Administrators group of your Coveo Cloud organization.

 The Administrators group is the only one that can manage search pages.
 They can modify your organization settings and implement a single sign-on method for organization members to use at login.
 Furthermore, administrators can access all the indexed content and query logs for troubleshooting purposes.
 They can also receive notifications about any type of activity occurring in the organization.